stirfry93/odin-recipes/README.md

 # odin-recipes
-I made a "recipes of Stardew Valley" website to demonstrate my HTML skills.
+I made a "recipes of Stardew Valley" website to demonstrate my HTML and CSS skills.